 reducing aircraft noise

 using ultrasound to fight antimicrobial resistance

-This course includes practical work throughout, including lab work.
+This UK acoustic engineering degree includes practical work throughout, including lab work.
 Our projects will allow you to design, build and test components and systems with enhanced acoustic properties.
 You'll gain the confidence to creatively solve engineering problems.

 You'll have access to our world-class acoustic and engineering facilities, which include:

 an aeroacoustic wind tunnel

 You can take this course with an additional year-long, paid placement.
 Apply with UCAS code H34P for the Industrial Placement Year option.